strapdata/elassandra/docs/elassandra/source/mapping.rst

 Elasticsearch pipeline processors
 ---------------------------------

-Elassandra 6.x supports Elasticsearchpipeline processors <https://www.elastic.co/guide/en/elasticsearch/reference/current/pipeline.html>`_ when indexing through the Elasticsearch API.
+Elassandra 6.x supports Elasticsearch `pipeline processors <https://www.elastic.co/guide/en/elasticsearch/reference/current/pipeline.html>`_ when indexing through the Elasticsearch API.
 The following example illustrates how to generates a **timeuuid** clustering key when ingesting some logs into Elassandra (requires Elassandra 6.2.3.8+):

 First, create a named pipeline as show below.
 This pipeline adds a new *timeuuid* field based on the existing date field *es_time* using the date format ISO8601 in europ timezone.